 Critics praised the Vanilla Fudge’s performance that night as one of their greatest!
 On October 15, 2006, Vanilla Fudge were inducted into the Long Island Music Hall of Fame by Felix Cavaliere for their contribution to music history.

 Other inductees were Billy Joel, Joan Jett, and Twisted Sister to name a few.
 Also in 2006 they recorded a tribute to their old friends Led Zeppelin by creating their own interpretations of their music on their CD, “Out Through The In Door.”

 They performed on Late Night TV Show with Jimmy Fallon NBC TV on March 28, 2011.
 The band just returned from The Moody Blues Cruise out of Miami, Florida with 16 other bands, a great time was had by all.

-Vanilla Fudge celebrated their 50th year Anniversary in 2017 and are still rocking the world in 2020 with one of there greatest hits “You keep me hanging on” just featured in the New Quentin Tarantino Movie “Once upon a time in Hollywood”
+Vanilla Fudge celebrated their 50th year Anniversary in 2017 and are still rocking the world in 2020 with one of their greatest hits “You keep me hanging on” just featured in the New Quentin Tarantino Movie “Once upon a time in Hollywood”.

 Golden Robot Records is honoured to now be part of their legacy with two new album releases in 2021.

 Latest singles “Immigrant Song” and “Rock and Roll” OUT NOW on all digital streaming platforms thru GRR.